GoogleCloudPlatform/terraform-example-foundation-app/app-foundation/3-networks-extension/README.md

 ## Local Run Troubleshooting

-1. Ensure you have given execute permissions `chmod +x merge_3-networks.sh`
+1. Ensure you have given execute permissions `chmod +x network_prepare.sh`
-1. If you get '\r Error' you can use dos2unix to convert file format "dos2unix merge_3-networks.sh", you may need to install dos2unix first
+1. If you get '\r Error' you can use dos2unix to convert file format "dos2unix network_prepare.sh", you may need to install dos2unix first